 In the end, whilst this initial reaction to the update may seem like nothing much has changed, Google is actively encouraging websites to make sure that they display correctly and have great user journeys no matter what device they are viewed on.
 Sooner or later everyone will be forced to join the line or be banished from the SERPs.
 As a mid to long term strategy, being mobile ready is a wise choice.

 Now for a shameless plug (it is our blog!).
-If you are concerned about your website not being mobile friendly you can read more about our website design and development and also about the SEO services that we offer.
+If you are concerned about your website not being mobile friendly you can read more about our website design and also about the SEO services that we offer.
 Alternatively just give us a call for a chat 01322 861 478.